-To verify the optical uniformity and spatial homogeneity of the samples, THG maps are acquired using a nonlinear optical microscope equipped with a 0.85 numerical aperture (NA) air objective for both IR illumination, with 150 fs pulses at 1554 nm from an Er- doped fiber laser, and light collection.
+To verify the optical uniformity and spatial homogeneity of the samples, THG maps are acquired using a nonlinear optical microscope equipped with a 0.7 NA air objective for both IR illumination, with 150-fs pulses at 1554 nm from an Er- doped fiber laser, and light collection.
 The power impinging on the samples ranges from 300 to 700 μ W (pump fluence ~ 2.1-4.9 J/m2).
 The sample is mounted upside-down on a piezo stage to acquire nonlinear emission spatial maps.
-The nonlinear emission is collected by the objective in reflection, and deflected to the detection path by a dichroic mirror (cut-off wavelength ~1000nm), to reject the residual laser radiation.
+The nonlinear emission, besides that of the SLG sample deposited on glass, is collected by the objective in reflection and deflected to the detection path by a dichroic mirror (cut-off wavelength ~ 1000 nm) to reject the residual laser radiation.
 A flip mirror allows selecting between a VIS-NIR spectrometer, to record the whole emission spectrum, and a Si-based Single Photon Avalanche Detector (SPAD) for THG detection.
-For THG measurements a narrow-band filter (NBF, with central wavelength 520nm (2.4 eV), and bandwidth 40 nm (0.18 eV)) is in front of the SPAD.
+For THG measurements a narrow-band filter (NBF: 520 nm (~ 2.4 eV) central wavelength - 40 nm (~ 0.18 eV) bandwidth) is in front of the SPAD.
 All samples are excited from the air side.
-THG maps are acquired by imaging $80 \times 80 \ \mu\text{m}^2$ areas on the SLG edge to enable simultaneous recording of the SiO2 signal as a background to be subtracted from the total signal collected on SLG.
+THG maps are acquired by imaging 80 × 80 μ m2 areas on the SLG edge to enable simultaneous recording of the SiO2 signal as a background to be subtracted from the total signal collected on SLG.

-Figs. 4a-c show $10 \times 10 \ \mu\text{m}^2$ areas of the overall THG maps for MC-SLG on SiO2/Si (Fig. 4a), CVD-SLG on SiO2/Si (Fig. 4b), and hBN/SLG/hBN on SiO2/Si (Fig. 4c).
+Figs. 3a-c show $10 \times 10 \ \mu\text{m}^2$ areas of the overall THG maps for MC-SLG on SiO2/Si (Fig. 3a), CVD-SLG on SiO2/Si (Fig. 3b), and hBN/SLG/hBN on SiO2/Si (Fig. 3c).
 The THG and PL emission from the bare SiO2/Si (darker areas in the maps) are about one order of magnitude lower than the SLG signal in the spectral window set by the filter.
 The THG conversion efficiency (THGE), defined as $\eta^{\text{THG}} = I{3\omega}/I{\omega}$ [16], where I{ω} and $I{3\omega}$ are the incident and THG power, respectively, is calculated by computing the total number of photons emitted at the peak fluence~ 4.9 J/m2 (700 μ W), about a factor two below the damage threshold of SLG (~ 10 J/m2) for 150-fs pump pulses with a repetition rate~ 80MHz.
 This is the fluence at which the THG signal degrades after a 1min irradiation.